bayareala8s/Architecting-on-Azure/Infrastructure/Connecting_OnPremise_Networks/README.md

 - "VPN Client" is the client device connecting to the Azure virtual network.

 This diagram illustrates the connection between the Azure virtual network and the on-premise network via a Point-to-Site VPN, allowing communication between resources in both environments.

+Components and their relationships in a Point-to-Site VPN connection in Azure:

+1. **Client Computer**: This is the starting point of the VPN connection.
+It can be any device that supports VPN connectivity.

+2. **VPN Client**: This is the software installed on the client computer.
+It's responsible for initiating and maintaining the VPN connection.

+3. **Azure VPN Gateway**: This is the endpoint for the VPN connection in Azure.
+It's part of the Virtual Network and provides the entry point for the VPN connection.

+4. **Virtual Network (VNet)**: This is the network within Azure where your resources are located.
+The VPN Gateway is part of this network.

+5. **Azure Resources**: These are the resources within the VNet that the client computer can access over the VPN connection.

+The VPN connection is established from the VPN Client on the Client Computer to the Azure VPN Gateway.
+Once the connection is established, the Client Computer can access Azure Resources within the VNet as if it was directly connected to the network.